coreymwamba/phd-tools/README.md

 I then use `task-colour-list` to produce a file that Conky can display.
 This stops me from *ignoring* the tasks.

 ![#](screen-1569771070.jpg)

+The squares replace the UI matrix code, and the projects, concepts, and agents are coloured.

 [co]: https://github.com/brndnmtthws/conky